DecisionsDev/odm-docker-kubernetes/platform/azure/README-Azure-SQL-MI.md

         --set license=true --set usersPassword=<password>
 ```

-Other deployment options (especially using NGINX) and IBM License Service usage are explained in the main [README file](README.md).
+Other deployment options (especially using NGINX) and IBM License Service usage are explained in the main [README](README.md).

 ## Troubleshooting